Day 1: Australia – – Oslo

 Day 13: Saariselka (B,L)

-*For departures from December onwards this visit may include a ride on a husky wagon or sled, however this is weather dependant.
+*This visit may include a husky wagon or sled ride for departures from December, however it is weather dependant.

 Day 14: Saariselka – Sinnetta (Glass Igloos) (B,D)